 - competitive price.

-Can I test CodeTwo Exchange Migration before buying it?
+- Can I test CodeTwo Exchange Migration before buying it?

 Yes, you can.

-Later on, when you purchase the license and activate your copy of CodeTwo Exchange Migration, you can resume the migration and move all remaining items.
+Once you purchase the license and activate your copy of CodeTwo Exchange Migration, you can resume the migration and move all remaining items.

 You can download the CodeTwo Exchange Migration installer here.